ORNL-QCI/qcor_spec/markdown/prog_model.md

 ### Quantum Kernels

 To adhere to the single-source requirement promoted by qcor, quantum code intended for compilation and execution targeting a desired quantum coprocessor should be expressed as typical callables in the source language being extended.
 Examples of this would be standard functions in C++, Python, Julia, etc., closures/lambdas in C++, or structs with `operator()()` defined in C++.
 Quantum kernels provided as standard functions or lambdas should be able to reference and call previously defined or declared classical functions, classical global variables, and quantum kernels.
 Quantum kernels provided as lambdas should be able to capture classical variables from parent scope.
 Quantum kernel lambdas should not be able to capture quantum data (`qreg`).
 All quantum data must be provided to the quantum kernel via function argument (except for in-kernel, stack-allocated `qreg` instances).

 The quantum kernel function signature can have any structure, however, the return type must be `void`.
 The body of the callable should contain code expressing the quantum program to be executed on the quantum coprocessor.
 The function body language is the native language being extended (for classical control flow and classical data allocation), plus the invocation of [Quantum Intrinsic Operations](#q-intr), [common quantum programming patterns](#q-patterns), or [unitary matrix decompositions](#q-unitary).
 As a native language extension, the qcor programming model specifies that any classical control flow be available within quantum kernel definitions.
 Programmers should be able to fully use `for` and `while` loops (for example) as expected, as well as `if` statements (`if {} else {}`, etc.), even in the case of conditional sub-circuit execution based on qubit measurement feedback.

 Quantum kernels, as functional callables, should also be able to be passed as parameters to other function-like objects (or other quantum kernels).
 A typical use case for this would be the development of a generic quantum algorithm that is parameterized on some oracle (which would be expressed as some other quantum kernel).

-Defined quantum kernels should expose a public API that produces related quantum kernels.
+Defined quantum kernels should expose a public API that produces related quantum kernels, or kernel-specific metadata.
 By related quantum kernels, we mean new quantum kernels that are defined in relation to the original kernel.
 Methods that must be on the quantum kernel are (here we use static method definitions, but one could also use instance methods (`.`) as well):
 - `kernel::ctrl( qubit*, Args...)`, which takes an array-like of `qubits` (e.g. C++ implementation may use `std::vector<qubit>`) as the control qubits, takes all usual kernel arguments
 - `kernel::adjoint(Args...)`, which takes the original kernel arguments but applies the reverse of the kernel, or adjoint
 - `kernel::observe(Operator*, Args...)` to take an unmeasured kernel and return the expected value of the given [`Operator`](data_model.md) at the provided kernel arguments.
 - `kernel::print(Stream&, Args...)` to print a QASM-like representation of the defined kernel in the native gateset of the target backend.

-Quantum kernels can be invoked from other quantum kernles, enabling a hierarchical representation of complex programs as well as the integration of pre-developed quantum library code (e.g. libraries for quantum Fourier transformations, Hadamard and Swap tests, etc.).
+Quantum kernels can be invoked from other quantum kernels, enabling a hierarchical representation of complex programs as well as the integration of pre-developed quantum library code (e.g. libraries for quantum Fourier transformations, Hadamard and Swap tests, etc.).
 The specification denotes a quantum kernel that is called from host classical code as an **entry-point quantum kernel**, in order to differentiate itself from quantum kernels invoked from other quantum kernels.
 All entry-point quantum kernels must take at least one `qreg` or `qubit` instance in order to ensure that downstream classical code can retrieve quantum execution results.

 #### <a id="q-intr"></a>Quantum Intrinsic Operations and Expressions